Bay Area Brick and Mortar stores with maps:

 Real World Globes, is a little specialized, dare I say geeky (mainly geographic, not political); sometimes no labels ( intended for teaching).
 Whether what you had in mind or not, their work is beautiul and instructive.
 They do dry-erase (markable) globes, geological globes, misc. planets, and more; also some nifty imported and custom 3D maps of the US, Russia, Asia, Europe, and the World.

 Most park agencies have good websites and online maps now; much better than back in the day.
 I regularly do maps for Sonoma Regional Parks and San Mateo County Parks; for years I also did the web maps for Marin County Open Space District, which their graphic designers continue to improve on.
 Of course check out Golden Gate National Recreation Area and State Parks and their inter-agency collaborative, One Tam.
 Napa County has a new park and open space agency that's been building miles of new trails (and the terrain is more volcanic than the coastal Bay Area, worth getting to know).East Bay Regional Parks has a huge variety of parks and open space preserves (they straddle both uses); their admirable brochures are posted at park entrance and online.
 MidPeninsula Regional Open Space District manages much of the Peninsula's open space from San Mateo and Half Moon Bay down to Los Gatos, and is joined by Santa Clara County Open Space Authority from San Jose to Gilroy.
 Fellow cartographers who do great trail maps of Bay Area parks include Redwood Hikes Press (Marin, Peninsula, East Bay, and North Coast); Tom Harrison Maps (Sierras, LA mountains, and Marin parks).
-MapAdventures does some Northern California maps, as do National Geographic/Trails Illustrated, and Green Trails (though the few I've seen are graphically cluttered compared to back in the day).
+MapAdventures does some Northern California maps, as do National Geographic/Trails Illustrated, and recently Green Trails too.
 We each have our own ways of showing the world, with different emphases.

 The Trail Center is a volunteer-driven organization that builds, maintains, and promotes trails in the San Francisco Peninsula and South Bay parks.
 The Trail Center site has an extensive list of links to park agencies and stewardship groups, plus a schedule of trail builds you can partipate in. www.trailcenter.org